AY2526S1-CS2103T-T14-4/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 elderly without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 seniors without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Response time should be less than 2 seconds.
 5. The data should be stored locally in a text file.